 7. Stockpile diapers and wipes

 When diapers are on sale you should absolutely stock up.
+This is a must when you are creating a budget for baby.

 The same idea applies to wipes.
 Babies use tons and tons and tons of diapers and so, waiting until you’ve run out will cost you unnecessarily.